-• The "presenting" (or yielding or offering) of ourselves spoken of in this passage - do you think it involves a passive attitude or a purposeful commitment?
-It's pretty clear that purposeful commitment is on display here.
+• The "offering" (or yielding) of ourselves spoken of in this passage - do you think it involves a passive attitude or a purposeful commitment?
+It's clear that purposeful commitment is on display here.

 Most people consider slavery to be demeaning oppression - and in most cases it is.
 In the spiritual realm, Satan desires to enslave you to his will, which will lead to destruction.
 But God wants you to be "enslaved" to His will for your benefit, leading to freedom from the things that tear you down, and a strong connection to the things that will build you up and bring you satisfaction, fulfillment and joy.